UrbsLab/STREAMLINE/docs/source/data.md

 Each file should contain feature names, one per row or in a single column.
 If feature type files are omitted, P1 can infer categorical features using `categorical_cutoff`.

+Supplying feature-type files is recommended for real analyses because numeric codes are common in biomedical and administrative data.
+A coded feature such as `1`, `2`, `3` may be categorical even though it looks numeric to Python.

 ### One-Hot Encoding And Native Categorical Models